 Can Pillcheck help me find an antidepressant to treat my IBS symptoms?

-If you are considering antidepressant treatment, Pillcheck can help.
+If you are considering antidepressant treatment, the Pillcheck PGx service can help.
 Not everyone metabolizes antidepressants the same way.
-Based on your genetics, you may have a harder time processing some types of antidepressants.
+Based on your genetics, you may have a more challenging time processing some types of antidepressants.
 This can increase unpleasant side effects and make your treatment less effective.
 Pillcheck tests your response to many of the antidepressants used to treat IBS symptoms.
-Our team of specialized pharmacists review your test results and provide you with an opinion letter to help you and your doctor find the most effective treatment.
+Pillcheck also covers commonly used anti-inflammatory drugs (NSAIDs) and immunosuppressants used to treat IBS, IBD and arthritis.
+One of our team of specialized pharmacists reviews your test results and provides you with an opinion letter to help you and your doctor find the most effective treatment.